-DDL

-See data definition language (DDL)

-deadlock

-A deadlock occurs when two or more user processes each have a lock on a separate page or table and each wants to acquire a lock on the other process's page or table.
+DDL See data definition language (DDL) deadlock A deadlock occurs when two or more user processes each have a lock on a separate page or table and each wants to acquire a lock on the other process's page or table.
 The transaction with the least accumulated CPU time is killed and all of its work is rolled back.

-decision support system (DSS)

-A database system that supports queries involving large amounts of data.
-Commonly used to make business decisions.
+DSS (decision A database system that supports queries involving large amounts of data. support system) Commonly used to make business decisions.
 DSS queries typically access entire tables or large portions of tables, involve joins between many tables, and return summaries of large result sets.
 DSS applications are often run on a scheduled basis; for example, to produce the same report at the close of every business day.
 See also data warehouse.

-default Th

-The option chosen by the system when no other option is specified.

-default clause

-Specifies the default value for a column in the create table statement.

-default database

-The database that users automatically connect to when they log in.

-default language

-For a user, the language that displays that user's prompts and messages, set with sp_modifylogin or the language option of the set command.
+default The option chosen by the system when no other option is specified. default clause Specifies the default value for a column in the create table statement. default database The database that users automatically connect to when they log in. default language For a user, the language that displays that user's prompts and messages, set with sp modifylogin or the language option of the set command.
 For Adaptive Server, the language used to display prompts and messages for all users unless a user chooses a different language.

-default packages

-EJB Server includes a set of default packages that include components used internally by EJB Server.
-These packages are available whether or not they are installed to a server's Packages folder.

-deferred update

-An update operation that takes place in two steps.
+deferred update An update operation that takes place in two steps.
 First, the log records for deleting existing entries and inserting new entries are written to the log, but only the delete changes to the data pages and indexes take place.
 In the second step, the log pages are rescanned, and the insert operations are performed on the data pages and indexes.
 See also direct update.

-definition statement

-See source text.
+definition statement See source text.

-degree of parallelism

-The number of worker processes that the optimizer chooses to execute the query in parallel.
+degree of parallelism The number of worker processes that the optimizer chooses to execute the query in parallel.
 The degree of parallelism depends on both the upper limit of parallelism for the query and the level of parallelism suggested by the optimizer.

-delete/insert direct update

-A type of direct update operation.
-The row is deleted from its original location, and inserted at a new location.
+delete/insert direct A type of direct update operation.
+The row is deleted from its original location, update and inserted at a new location.

-delimited identifiers

-Object names, enclosed in double quotes, which avoid certain restrictions on object names.
+deleted table A pseudo-table containing rows with the deleted values of a delete statement, or the pre-updated values (before image) of an update statement. delimited identifiers Object names, enclosed in double quotes, which avoid certain restrictions on object names.

-demand lock

-Prevents additional shared locks from being set on a table or data page.
-Any new shared lock request has to wait for the demand lock request to finish.
+demand lock Prevents additional shared locks from being set on a table or data page.
+Any new shared lock request has to wait for the demand lock request to finish. dense frequency count A frequency count in which values are contiguous in the domain.

-dense frequency

-count

-A frequency count in which values are contiguous in the domain.
 For example, in the integer domain, the set of values 1, 2, 3 is dense.
-Compare to sparse
+Compare to sparse frequency count.

-frequency count.

-density The average

-The average fraction of all the rows in an index that have the same key value.
-Density is 1 if all of the data values are the same and 1/N if every data value is
+density The average fraction of all the rows in an index that have the same key value.
+Density is 1 if all of the data values are the same and 1/N if every data value is unique.

-unique.